Individuals & Family Members

 Some of the key steps in the process include: choice of supported employment provider, setting employment goals, satisfaction with the job outcome as a prerequisite for payment to the provider, and the opportunity to turn a job into a career.
 The extent that the job seeker with a disability controls these choices is the true measures of whether the employment supports are consumer-directed.

-Many of our job coaches are trained benefits specialists that can help you determine how income will impact your benefits and identify options available.
+Many of our job coaches have participated in Social Security training and can assist with general information about benefits.
 Additionally, we can provide numerous resources and refer customers for the necessary supports.

-Please see our Customer Brochure for more information on the service offerings.
+Please see our Participant Brochure for more information on the service offerings.

 For assistance accessing information related to our programs, please contact VCU-RRTC at email@example.com .